-I study how to update methods used in computational social science (CSS) in order to address some of their documented ability to perpetrate social, political, and economic harms.
+I study how to update workflows and methods used in algorithm design, implementation, and application in order to address some of algorithms' documented ability to perpetrate social, political, and economic harms.
 My work has been funded by ArtsEngine, the Center for World Performance Studies, the International Institute, Rackham Graduate School, the School of Information, among other institutions.

-My current projects are especially interested in (1) what CSS is currently doing to navigate these challenges, and (2) how CSS can learn with and from artistic disciplines' methodological expertise to navigate these challenges.
+My current projects are especially interested in (1) what data professionals are currently doing to navigate these challenges, and (2) how data professionals can learn with and from artistic disciplines' methodological expertise to navigate these challenges.
+In alignment with these interests, as a Postdoctoral Research Fellow I support research for an Institute of Museum and Library Services (IMLS) award called "Improving Metadata Quality and Minimizing Disclosure Risk with Human-AI Data Curation Pipelines".

-PhD Candidate, University of Michigan School of Information
+Postdoctoral Research Fellow, University of Michigan School of Information & ICSPR

 Recent Publications